goodarzilab/APAlog/README.md

 APA (site.04/site.01) MDA-sgHNRNPC vs. MDA-sgCTRL = exp(0.264)= 1.302

 But this difference is not significant (FDR=0.89).
-Note that in the case of categorical variables, the name of the non-reference level(s) is appended to variable name in the __APAlog output__.
+Note that in the case of categorical variables, the name of the non-reference level(s) is appended to variable name in the __APAlog__ output.
 In the example above, the predictor variable is "cell line", the reference level is "MDA-sgCTRL" and the non-reference level is "MDA-sgHNRNPC".

 Note: The multinomial and pairwise tests use different fitting algorithms.
 That is why the log APA and p-values of similar comparisons in the two outputs are numerically very close but not identical.